ihh/wikimess/README.md

 You will need to rename the file [config/local_example.js](config/local_example.js) to "config/local.js".
 If you want to set up Twitter and/or Facebook API keys, this is the place to put them.

+You will also need MySQL (for the database) and Redis (for the session store) running on localhost.

+In MySQL you will need to create a database called 'wikimess'.
+Currently the MySQL username is set to 'root' and the password is the empty string.
+This can be changed in [config/datastores.js](config/datastores.js).

 Then e.g. (on Mac)

     brew install node